History Of Vaporization

-In the epic battle of smoke versus vapor, everyone is a winner.
-Let’s be honest, smoking is one of humanity’s oldest pastimes, connecting cultures and uniting individuals around the globe.
-After all, smoking transcends the boundaries of language.
+In the epic battle of traditional methods versus vapor, everyone is a winner.
+Let’s be honest, traditional methods are one of humanity’s oldest pastimes, connecting cultures and uniting individuals around the globe.
+After all, traditional methods transcends the boundaries of language.
 Similarly, vaporization has been around for much of recorded history.
 Centuries ago, ancient cultures would gather around red-hot stones, throw seeds on top and proceed to bathe themselves in the aromatic vapor released into the air.
 How is it, then, that so many people still are unacquainted with what vaporization actually is?
-Awareness of the benefits of using a vaporizer is rapidly increasing, thanks to strong networks in the smoking subculture, but there are many questions left to answer.
+Awareness of the benefits of using a vaporizer is rapidly increasing, thanks to strong networks in the traditional method subculture, but there are many questions left to answer.

 Let’s start from the top.
 What is a vaporizer?
-Vaporizers are devices used to heat various herbs, oils and extracts to a temperature high enough to release desired active therapeutic components, but below the point at which such substances burn.
-Modern day vaporizers are quickly gaining popularity as a cleaner alternative to smoking, eliminating toxic carcinogens and providing the true aroma of your blends.
-One can enjoy the pleasantness of different substances without the lingering smell of smoke on one’s tongue, hands and clothes.
-Better yet, no smoke means no second-hand smoke!
-Since no combustion occurs, the vapor produced is cooler in temperature than smoke and is less likely to irritate a sensitive throat.
+Vaporizers are devices used to heat various aromatherapy blends, oils and extracts to a temperature high enough to release desired components, but below the point at which such substances burn.
+Modern day vaporizers are quickly gaining popularity as a cleaner experience, providing the true aroma of your aromatic blends.
+One can enjoy the pleasantness of different substances without the lingering smell of traditional methods on one’s tongue, hands and clothes.
+Since no combustion occurs, the vapor produced is cooler in temperature and is less likely to irritate a sensitive throat.

 The concept of using a stone as a heating element to create a vapor was later refined in the form of a hookah.
 Heated by a charcoal, a hookah does not actually burn the material.
 Instead, it is designed to vaporize all the honeys and sugars in which the shisha material is marinated.
 That explains why the material remains in the hookah bowl, as opposed to turning to ash like a cigarette would.